The walled gardens of ad tech, explained

 Before header bidding, Google gave its ad exchange (AdX) a “last-look” advantage.
 With that, before an impression was served, AdX could review all competing bids and then had the opportunity to outbid them.
 However, the other exchanges did not get a chance to do so.

-Header bidding levelled the playing field by allowing all exchanges to simultaneously bid on every single impression, resulting in better yield for publishers.
+Header bidding leveled the playing field by allowing all exchanges to simultaneously bid on every single impression, resulting in better yield for publishers.
 Eventually, Google revoked the “last-look” advantage that AdX enjoyed, but only after header bidding was already mainstream.

 Large publishers with sizable first-party datasets end up building walled gardens of their own, giving some users ad-supported content, while offering subscriptions to others.
 Small and mid-sized publishers are forming login alliances and collaboratives such as The Ozone Project to fight walled gardens and reach advertisers directly with robust audience data.